Andy Mossack explores Quito in the company of a local to uncover the beating heart of Ecuador’s sky-high capital.

 The Yunguilla Community

-A 45-minute drive out of the city, we climb up into the cloud forest and arrive at the parish of Calacali.
+After a 45-minute drive out of the city, we climb up into the cloud forest and arrive at the parish of Calacali.
 This is where the Yanguilla community lies, a co-operative of fifty local farming families who have literally re-invented their lives.
 Their ancestors worked this land for over 800 years but in the 1960s they were forced into logging and smuggling to sustain an income.
 With the help and support of volunteers, the community refocused its energy towards reforestation and organic farming and dairy production.
 Today their cheeses, yoghurts and sugar-free jams are sold in Quito city and their forests and pastures are magnets for birds and animals once again.
 The orchards are full of fresh herbs, vegetables and fruit and their impressive restaurant is open at weekends offering up delicious homemade traditional fare and fabulous views over the mountains.

-A three-hour drive from Quito brings us up into the Andean cloud forest and Mashpi Lodge, the luxury wilderness retreat from former Quito mayor Roque Sevilla.
+The three-hour drive from Quito brings us up into the Andean cloud forest and Mashpi Lodge, the luxury wilderness retreat from former Quito mayor Roque Sevilla.
 It was featured on the BBC TV series Life Beyond the Lobby a series celebrating luxury hotels in the some of the World’s remotest places.
 Mashpi Lodge sits in 3,000 acres of private verdant cloud forest and each of the 23 rooms offer stupendous verdant views from floor to ceiling glass across the whole of one wall.
 From personal guides taking you on daily adventure treks to enjoying some outstanding food courtesy of the all-inclusive tariff, it is a quite extraordinary place to stay.

 Most visitors to Quito tend to be coming from or going to a Galapagos cruise and don’t perhaps factor in a long enough stay in this fascinating city.
 A city that has so much to say and never enough time to tell it.
 For me though, I have plenty of time, so for now, I’m going back to my cloud swing high on the slopes of Pichincha for one more try.